 “What do you mean?”

-My idea?
-Of course it was.
+I recounted the things I did remember.
 I hated Sanga Surapsani.
-He’d executed my family.
-He’d taken me from my home, the floatland of Harska, and sent me to live in a prison camp on the surface.
-I hated him…but I’d never done violence before.
-I’d never thought of doing violence.
-So…why did I suddenly decide to throw comfort to the wind and learn how to make a lightblade?
+He’d forced me to watch my own sister’s beheading.
+He’d seized me from my home on the sky island of Harska and exiled me to a labor camp on the surface.
+I hated him, but I wasn’t a violent person.
+So why did I suddenly decide to throw comfort to the wind and learn how to make a lightblade?

 “Listen,” Zauri said.
 “It could be the mod.
-Bootleg, black market modifications aren’t inspected for dangerous artifacts.
-Something might have impacted your memories.”
+Bootleg, black-market modifications aren’t inspected for dangerous artifacts.
+Something might have affected your memories just now.”

 “I need to cut this dream short.
 I need to wake up.
-I don’t remember…what made me want to attempt to take the life of a man impossible to kill…at the cost of my life.
-Without that memory…this is all wrong.”
+Suddenly, I don’t remember what made me want to attempt to take the life of a man impossible to kill, at the cost of my life.
+Without that memory, this is all wrong.”

 “Really?
 You care whether I live or die?”

 “Why would I ever want a student to die?
 I want them to learn and prosper.
 To use their skills to thrive.
 I want your success, not just in learning how to make a lightblade, but in everything in life.”

 Hearing that and seeing her concern, it was like a second sun shone upon me.
 It had been a long time since I’d felt cared for.
 Not since my parents and my sister Chaya were executed.
 I mean, obviously the companionship program cared for me, but her caring was so… false.
 It was like, she cared about me without even knowing me.
 I could’ve been a serial murderer and she would’ve loved me unconditionally.
 I know we all want unconditional love, but conditional love is somehow… sweeter.
 It shows we have value.